 Lafayette is known for its beauty, which includes 19 parks.

-Real estate in the city of Lafayette ranges from small starter homes through luxury homes.
-There are also apartments for rent and townhouses and condominiums to lease.
-Residential areas feature quiet streets, shady sidewalks lush green spaces.
+Lafayette CO real estate ranges from small starter homes through luxury homes.
+There are gorgeous Lafayette CO homes for sale, apartments for rent and townhouses and condominiums to lease.
+Residential areas feature quiet streets, shady sidewalks and lush green spaces.
 Lafayette is a warm, welcoming community, waiting for you to explore all that makes it special.

 Today Lafayette is a thriving community that embraces its diversity, history culture.
 Location is a major perk: the city is located at the base of Front Range and is a mere 10 miles east of Boulder and only 18 miles north of Denver.
 These short commute distances make it possible for residents to enjoy entertainment, employment other city amenities.